rhel-labs/learn-katacoda/sql-server-ubi/step6.md

 TBD1
 </pre>

-Without telling Podman to checkpoint the container while keeping the established TCP connection intact (--tcp-established) the checkpointing will fail.
-The container has been now checkpointed with all its data
+The exported checkpoint file can then be transferred to another system in the case of a migration or debugging scenario.
+To restore a container from a stored checkpoint -

-`podman container restore -l --tcp-established`{{execute T3}}
+`podman container restore --import=/tmp/checkpoint1.tar.gz --tcp-established`{{execute T3}}

 <pre class="file">
 TBD2